 A decorated Navy veteran, he wears many hats.
 Has dabbled in the corporate world.
 Author.
 Poet.

-be wrong in assuming that he is either worried about his upcoming annual appraisal or concerned about the academic performance of his kids.
+Whenever you pass by the desk of a colleague in office and see him staring with blank eyes at nothing in particular, you may be wrong in assuming that he is either worried about his upcoming annual appraisal or concerned about the academic performance of his kids.
 For all you know, like Rodin’s ‘The Thinker’, he could simply be withdrawn into himself, in a rather introspective mood, and trying to unravel life’s managerial mysteries which appear unfathomable at normal times.

 One of the profound mysteries is that of facilitating innovation.
 History of major breakthroughs tells us of at least one factor which prompted the coveted ‘Aha!’ moment – a spot of idleness.
 Not the kind of idleness which is a trademark of laziness, but the dynamic type where the mind, firing at all six cylinders, suddenly decides to take a break, looks at its own self in a detached manner…